AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`use_scrolled_window` (default :command:`False`)

   Whether boxes of the project editor are placed into scrolled window.
-This is particularily useful if the number of displayed switches is large.
+This is particularly useful if the number of displayed switches is large.

 * :file:`show_command_line` (default :command:`True`)